Allar/allar.github.io/blog/_posts/2015-12-07-Creating-Custom-Marketplace-Frontend.md

 Not the biggest feature, but important to note nonetheless.
 Have you ever noticed that the Contact and Support sections of asset descriptions are kind of inconsistent and are prone to errors?
 This is because the Contact and Support data is actually a hacky addition to the same data property that holds 'Technical Details' instead of it being treated as a proper data point for an asset.
 I'd really like to see 'Contact and Support' data folded into more proper, easier to maintain and read data properties.

-On some assets, such as [Crumbling Ruins](https://www.unrealengine.com/marketplace/crumbling-ruins) at the time of this writing have extra or duplicate data regarding 'Contact and Support', which is unfortunately visible in the launcher, web, and my custom marketplace frontend.
+On some assets, such as [Crumbling Ruins](https://www.unrealengine.com/marketplace/crumbling-ruins){:target="_blank"} at the time of this writing have extra or duplicate data regarding 'Contact and Support', which is unfortunately visible in the launcher, web, and my custom marketplace frontend.

+## Seller Videos as 'Proper' Data

+Similar to the Contact and Support snag, I wish seller's videos were stored as proper data instead of having to be parsed from the description texts.
+Videos are important.

 # The Result

-You can read more about the end product [here on this blog post](#) if you're interested into exactly what features exist and how far I got.
+You can read more about the end product [here on this blog post](/2015-12-07-Custom-UE4-Marketplace-Frontend) if you're interested into exactly what features exist and how far I got.
 Most likely you would have read that post before coming to this one though.
-The source code for this project is also [available here on my github](#).
+A binary release you can download and try right now is avaiable in my [repo's releases](https://github.com/Allar/custom-ue4-marketplace-frontend/releases){:target="_blank"}The source code for this project is also [available here on my github](https://github.com/Allar/custom-ue4-marketplace-frontend){:target="_blank"}.

 Even if this project means nothing to anyone, it was definitely a fun and worthwhile Sunday for me.

-I'M STILL WRITING THIS HOLD ON MAN.
-NEEDS LINKS FIXED AND PROOFREAD.